-between the two periods, from about $10\frac{1}{2}$ percent in the early sample, to about $11\frac{1}{2}$ percent in the more recent sample.
-Manufacturing value added gives a similar picture: Motor vehicle and parts manufacturers accounted for 5.7 percent of U.S. manufacturing value added in the 1970s and early 1980s, and this share slipped to 5.2 percent in the more recent period.
+3.5% between 1986 and 2007.
+As a share of the goods-producing sectors of the U.S. economy, however, motor vehicle output actually increased between the two periods, from about 10.5% in the early sample to about 11.5% in the more recent sample.
+Manufacturing value added gives a similar picture: motor vehicle and parts manufacturers accounted for 5.7% of U.S. manufacturing value added in the 1970s and early 1980s, and this share slipped to 5.2% in the more recent period.
 However, as shown by the dashed lines, the decline between the two periods is not very pronounced relative to its high volatility.
+16

-All told, the motor vehicle sector has been a modest but relatively stable share of the goods producing sector over the past 40 years, and the declines that have occurred in its contribution to total GDP mostly reflect an increase in the size of the services sector.
-Most importantly, the auto industry continues to induce swings in aggregate activity that far exceed its modest size.
+All told, the motor vehicle sector has been a modest but relatively stable share of the goods-producing sector over the past 40 years, and the declines that have occurred in its contribution to total GDP mostly reflect an increase in the size of the services sector.
+Most important, the auto industry continues to induce swings in aggregate activity that far exceed its modest size.

-III.
-Oil shocks and the demand for motor vehicles
+IV.
+Oil Shocks and the Demand for Motor Vehicles

-We now describe theories of how gasoline prices affect vehicle demand and then present evidence in some detailed auto industry data that consumers adjust their vehicle buying patterns in response to changes in gasoline prices.
+We now describe theories of how gasoline prices affect vehicle demand and then present evidence in some detailed auto industry data that consumers adjust their vehicle-buying patterns in response to changes in gasoline prices.
 In addition, we show that this behavior has not changed much over the past 40 years.